awslabs/datawig/docs/source/userguide.rst

     weights = imputer.check_for_label_shift(production_data)

 Note, that :code:`production_data` needs to have all the relevant input columns but does not have labels.
-This call will return a dictionary where each key is a label and the value is the corresponding weight by which any observation's contribution to the log-likelihood must be weighted to minimized the empirical risk.
-It will also loh the following the severity of the shift and further information:
+This call will log the severity of the shift and further information, as follows.

 .. code-block::